CodeStix/typed-react-form/README.md

 Contributions are always welcome!

-To begin developing yourself, clone this repo, and do the following:
-- `/`: contains the library source code.
-Use `yarn start` or `npm run start` to watch the files and build each time something changes.
-This way the testing application gets updated each time.
+1. Clone this repo
+2. Install deps using `yarn`.
+Yarn is required due to the resolutions field in package.json, npm does not support this.
-- `example/`: contains the testing application.
-Use `yarn start` or `npm run start` in the example directory to start the application.
+3. Open a new terminal and navigate to `example/`, run `yarn` and `yarn start` to start the testing application.
+4. Done!
+When you edit source code, it will be rebuilt and update the testing application.

 ## License